Azure/azure-sphere-samples/Samples/AzureIoT/README.md

 1. Set up your Azure Sphere device and development environment as described in the [Azure Sphere documentation](https://docs.microsoft.com/azure-sphere/install/overview).
 1. Clone the Azure Sphere Samples repository on GitHub and navigate to the AzureIoT folder.
-1. Connect your Azure Sphere device to your PC by USB.
+1. Connect your Azure Sphere device to your computer by USB.
 1. Enable a network interface on your Azure Sphere device and verify that it is connected to the internet.
 1. Open an Azure Sphere Developer Command Prompt and enable application development on your device if you have not already done so: